lsampaioweb/proxmox-ubuntu-server-standard/README.md

-# packer-proxmox-ubuntu-22-04-server-standard
+# proxmox-ubuntu-22-04-server-standard
-Packer project to create an Ubuntu template on Proxmox from a cloned template.
+Project to create an Ubuntu template on Proxmox from a cloned template.

 Run these commands on the Proxmox node (just once and on any node):
 ```bash